DBJDBJ/dbj_gzipstream/readme.md

 DeflateStream is also added just to make it more ... whatever.
 But it is not.

-**GZip** consistently wins and most importanly can be uses as JSON string value.
+**GZip** consistently wins and most importanly can be used in a JSON string value.
+</h3>

-Brotli also has some issue of reconstructing the original?
+Brotli also has some issue reconstructing the original?
 There must be some obvious explanation.
-</h3>

 ---
 Table Of Contents